Have you ever experienced confidently applying for a loan or credit card and complied with all the requirements but still got rejected?

 What Factors Do Not Affect the Credit Score?

-It is equally important to take note of the following factors that do not have an impact on your credit score3:
+It is equally important to take note of the following factors that do not impact your credit score3:

 - Income – the amount and changes in your income do not affect your credit score per se but can still be part of the bank’s consideration in approving loans.